yehudacohen/alchemy/README.md

 # Alchemy

-Alchemy is a TypeScript-native, embeddable Infrastructure as Code (IaC) framework designed for the AI-era where the cost of implementing CRUD operations is quickly approaching 0 thanks to generative AI.
+Alchemy is a TypeScript-native, embeddable Infrastructure as Code (IaC) framework designed for the AI-era where the cost of implementing CRUD operations is quickly approaching 0.

 The only requirement to use Alchemy is a JavaScript runtime.
 There's no mandatory CLI, service, or any strict opinions on how you structure your codebase.
+It can even run in the browser.

 # Features